Seagate/management-controller-api-client-samples/README.md

 ## License

-These scripts are offered under the Apache 2 license.
+This project is licensed under Apache License 2.0.

 ## Source Code

-The latest developer version is available in a GitHub repository: https://github.com/Seagate/api-client-samples
+The latest developer version is available in a GitHub repository: https://github.com/Seagate/management-controller-api-client-samples